Using the Sidechain in Logic’s Compressor

 How to do it with the compressor in Logic

-I have inserted a Logic Compressor on the ES P track and made some quite radical settings so that we can hear the effect easily (you may want this to more subtly!).
+I have inserted a Logic Compressor on the Alchemy track and made some quite radical settings so that we can hear the effect easily (you may want this to more subtly!).
 You can hear the drum sidechain acting on the pad after a couple of seconds:

-There is a low threshold and high ratio so that there is a lot of compression, and the attack and release times are short to make the effect obvious.
-The sidechain is set to bus 3, i.e. it will not be affected by the ES P chord, but will “listen to” whatever is on bus 3 and act accordingly.
+There is a low threshold so that there is a lot of compression, and the attack and release times are short to make the effect obvious.
+The sidechain is set to bus 1, i.e. it will not be affected by the Alchemy chord, but will “listen to” whatever is on bus 1 and react only to that input.

-The Ultrabeat is sending to bus 3 so that it operates the compressor.
+The Ultrabeat is sending to bus 1 so that it operates the compressor.
 The output is set to no output, so this signal does not go into the mix.
-I have done this so you can hear the effect more easily – if you want to also hear the sidechain signal you just need to set the ouput of this Instrument to your mix bus.
+I have done this so you can hear the effect more easily – if you want to also hear the sidechain signal you just need to set the output of this Instrument to your mix bus.